Date delivered: July 11, 2018

 Petitions for initiatives are submitted to the Secretary of State for signature verification, and they are public record (as is voter registration).
 But the Secretary of State doesn't post the petitions and signatures online.

-The messenger's money: Better Jobs Coalition received $50,000 in June 2018 from ReadyCO, a conservative nonprofit working for changes in the education system.
+Better Jobs Coalition received $283,000 from Jim Walton, an heir to the Walmart fortune and the 16th richest person in the world according to Forbes, in August and $50,000 in June 2018 from ReadyCO, a conservative nonprofit working for changes in the education system.